LluisPriorSancho/CMMR_for_ACPP/README.md

 This git repository includes all the necessary files to create a Cooperative Multi-Modal Robot for Autonomous Coverage Path Planning in ROS2 - humble.
 It enables the possibility to work in a virtual environment powered by Gazebo or to work directly in the real hardware using a DJI Tello drone and a Leo rover.

 This repository is part of the Master's thesis "Cooperative Multi-Modal Robots for Autonomous Coverage Path Planning" by Lluis Prior.
-For further information access: **link pending**
+For further information access [here](https://drive.google.com/file/d/1O6j72nzqwbA8HTsFL853CV2fNH2on2dY/view?usp=sharing)
 ______________________________________________________________________

 <details open>